 Facts of Saturn for kids: Saturn is the sixth planet in the solar system from the Sun.
 After Jupiter, it makes the second largest planet in the milky way galaxy.
 There are many similarities between the two planets- Jupiter and Saturn.
 This is why Saturn has been named after the father of God Jupiter from the Roman mythology.
 Saturn holds a unique identity in the solar system for its rings.
-It is only Saturn’s rings that you can see with the help of a telescope.
+It’s Saturn’s rings that you can see with the help of a telescope.
 Saturn has more than 62 moons.
-Scientists are still looking for more of its moons, as it might have more.
+Scientists are still looking for more of its moons as it might have more.
 With all of that being said, here are more facts of Saturn for kids.

 Atmosphere of Saturn

-Saturn is a stormy planet, with speedy winds blowing every now and then.
+Saturn is a stormy planet with speedy winds blowing every now and then.
 The speed of the wind at the equator even reaches 1800 kilometers an hour.
 That would not seem like a big deal for the digits.
-However, to compare, the maximum speed of the wind has been recorded to be about 400 kilometers an hour.
+However, to compare, the maximum speed of wind has been recorded to be about 400 kilometers an hour.
 This would give you a perfect idea about how windy Saturn is.

 As the pressure increases in the atmosphere, there are three layers formed. the first layer is that of hydrogen in the form of gas.
 With an increase in the pressure, the second layer becomes liquid hydrogen and below it, there is liquid helium.
-It is also debated that due to high pressure, the core of Saturn is rocky and is made of metallic hydrogen.
+It’s also debated that due to high pressure, the core of Saturn is rocky and is made of metallic hydrogen.

 Rotation and Revolution

 Saturn has different features that rotate at different rates.
 This is why there is a distribution of Saturn into regions when we talk about the rotation period.
-We can divide Saturn into 3 systems and talk about the rotation period of each system.
+We can divide Saturn into 3 systems and talk about the rotation period for each system.
 The system I is the equatorial zone of Saturn, which takes 10 hours and 14 minutes to complete its rotation.
 System II completes its rotation in 10 hours, 39 minutes, and 24 seconds.
 System III takes 10 hours, 39 minutes, and 22.4 seconds for the completion of one rotation.
 With this data gathered by Cassini, Voyager, and Pioneer, we can infer that a day on Saturn would be approximately as long as 10 hours and 32 minutes.

 Saturn has the most impressive rings out of all other planets.
 When Galileo observed this giant planet from a telescope, he thought the rings were all moons.
 However, as there were advances in technology, a number of observations over the years helped in establishing that Saturn has rings.
-Saturn is situated such that with different inclinations, the view from earth with respect to Saturn keeps changing.
+Saturn is situated with different inclinations, the view from Earth with respect to Saturn keeps changing.
 This is why the ring seems thicker and thinner at different times.
 The reason why the rings keep changing their shape is that of the gravity from the moons around Saturn.

 The rings are made of ice chunks and dust particles.
 While some particles can be as small as sand particles, some are even as large as multi-storied buildings.
-It is said that the rings were formed back when Saturn was formed.
+It’s said that the rings were formed back when Saturn was formed.
 Also, it was discovered in 1675 that there are multiple rings around Saturn, which have some space between them.
-As observed by the spacecraft sent to Saturn, it has been observed that there are more than 500 rings, which may even range up to 1000.
+As observed by the spacecraft sent to Saturn, it has been observed that there are more than 500 rings which may even range up to 1000.
 Each ring would not be thicker than 100 meters.
 However, a collection of so many rings is what makes Saturn look beautiful and unique.

 Seasons on Saturn

 The Earth’s equator is tilted by 23 degrees, which gives it the four main seasons.
 The tilt of the planets is what gives them the seasons.
-This happens because as they orbit around the sun, some of the parts receive more sunlight than the others, which leads to the seasons.
-Saturn has the same seasonal changes as we experience on earth.
+This happens because as they orbit around the sun, some of the parts receive more sunlight than the others which leads to the seasons.
+Saturn has the same seasonal changes as we experience on Earth.
 This is because Saturn is tilted by 27 degrees on its axis.

 Saturn has Been Visited by 4 Spacecraft

-Only four spacecraft from Earth have been able to each Saturn, and three of those were just brief flybys.
+Only four spacecraft from Earth have been able to reach Saturn, and three of those were just brief flybys.
 The first unmanned spacecraft to reach Saturn was Pioneer 11, in 1979.
 It flew within 20,000 km of Saturn.
 After the Pioneer 11 flyby, the second spacecraft to flyby Saturn was Voyager 1 in 1980, and it was followed by Voyager 2 1981.
 However, it was not until 2004 when any spacecraft actually went into the orbit of Saturn.
-Cassini, the latest spacecraft to reach Saturn was the only spacecraft that actually went into the orbit of Satun and sent back the photographs of the planet, its rings, and its moons.
+Cassini, the latest spacecraft to reach Saturn was the only spacecraft that actually went into the orbit of Satun and sent back photographs of the planet, its rings, and its moons.
 Unfortunately, after Cassini, there were no more spacecraft sent to Saturn.